hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ![](../../src/assets/images/posts/gitlab-job-analysis/gitlab-cicd-analytics.png)

-Other dashboards in the `Analyze` tab sound intriguing, but they mostly display graphs based on the amount of commits, merge requests, gitlab issues or lines changed.
+Other dashboards in the `Analyze` tab sound intriguing, but they mostly display graphs based on the amount of commits, merge requests, GitLab issues or lines changed.

 ### Build